solidjs-community/solid-primitives/packages/memo/README.md

 ### Usage caveats

-###### Aka "Why you may not want to use a lazy memo"

-There are vary few actual good applications of a lazy memo.
-And most of them could be done with other means, or just by changing the data architecture.
+There are vary few actual good applications of a lazy memo, that couldn't be solved with other means — like improving the data architecture.
 For example, you can always only create memos in places that you intend to use it in, instead of declaring it prematurely.

 ```ts
 // instead of memo, distribute only a calculation function